 I was mentioning this in the ENB section of the guide, but now the time has finally come.
 Meet SKGE - Skyrim Reloaded mod!

-Additional note for strong PC owners: you can drastically increase shadows quality, making shadows looking LITERALLY nextgen by combining SKGE and tweaking shadow values in Skyrimprefs.ini (thanks to PirahnaBoi for suggestion).
-If you want to experiment, increase the next values: fInteriorShadowDistance= fShadowDistance= iShadowMapResolution=
+Additional note for strong PC owners: you can drastically increase shadows quality, making shadows looking really nextgen by combining SKGE and tweaking shadow values in Skyrimprefs.ini (thanks to PirahnaBoi for suggestion).
+If you want to experiment, increase the next values (or download my ini file with these settings already changed): fInteriorShadowDistance= fShadowDistance= iShadowMapResolution=

 Now let's finish the last details related to worldscape - but not the last in significance!